FREE Hurst Primary School iPhone & Android App

 English - Wednesday

 There will be a lunchtime homework club for those children who have not completed their homework at home.
-Please note: these pack will be posted on Google Classroom.
+Please note: these packs will be posted on Google Classroom.
 Should your child lose their revision pack, you can print it from there.
 No additional Google Classroom homework will be posted.

 If you would like to do extra preparation at home – especially during the Easter holidays – please click the links below.